The Fry

 Charcoal-Grilled Chicken Sandwich — freshly grilled over charcoal with signature Lebanese sauces.
 Simple, traditional, and packed with flavour.
 A completely different experience from fried chicken.

-Currently the strongest buzz restaurant in the Yonge & Sheppard corridor.
-Super Chicken has achieved viral status on XiaoHongShu for replicating the specific seasoning of KFC in China, drawing massive crowds from the local Chinese community.
+Currently one of the strongest buzz restaurants in the Yonge & Sheppard corridor.
+Super Chicken has achieved viral status on XiaoHongShu for replicating the specific seasoning of KFC in China, drawing massive crowds from the local Chinese-Canadian community.

-"Best fried chicken in the city is in the back corner of Galleria Don Mills" — this Reddit recommendation (127+ upvotes) has persistent "best-kept secret" status.
+“Best fried chicken in the city is in the back corner of Galleria Don Mills” — this Reddit recommendation (127+ upvotes on r/FoodToronto) has held persistent “best-kept secret” status across multiple chicken threads.
 The ultimate insider tip for the York Mills & Don Mills area.

 Four chicken spots from north to south along the Yonge Street corridor.
 All walkable or a quick subway ride apart.
 Budget 3–4 hours including wait times.